pastly/satis-selfauth-domains/README.txt

     4. decide what text m4 will be looking for.
 For example M4_SATIS_SIG ...

-    5. tell nginx to add an X-Alliuminate header to all queries:
+    5. tell nginx to add an X-SAT-Sig header to all queries:

-           add_header X-Alliuminate M4_SATIS_SIG;
+           add_header X-SAT-Sig M4_SATIS_SIG;

     6. run m4 with the nginx config template and outputting the result to the real nginx config file.